aniketkumares/E-Commerce-Insights-Unveiling-Trends-and-Strategies/README.md

 (5) Which category should the company consider offering discounts on and why?

-(6) Which region has recorded a high volume of orders in the last 3-4 years?
+(6) Which region has recorded a high volume of orders in the last few years?

 (7) What is the year-over-year growth of profit, sales, number of orders, and profit margin and what is the analysis of the trend and its implications for the business?